theaswanson/illiana-website/illiana-app/src/assets/letters/2021-6-thank-you-volunteers.md

 I want to thank all of those wonderful volunteers that have stepped up and mowed our grounds and filled in for Jim after the mower broke down.
 We now have it back and thank you to Maurice Foster, Foster's Small Engine Repair, for repairing it for us.

 Also, thanks to Dave Summitt, Totally Foam Installations, in Boswell for insulating the roof on our Illiana Grain Museum bin.
-I have already put several old seed rocky, oigno, grain cleaners, etc. in it for display and am not finished just yet.
+I have already put several old seed sacks, signs, grain cleaners, etc. in it for display and am not finished just yet.

 Also, thank you to everyone that brought their tractors for display at the Warren Co.
 Fair.
 I really appreciate your effort.